Tang-855/3D-Seg/README.md

 ## On rice and wheat point clouds, Crop3D showed a significant improvement in segmentation performance

 **Wheat**
--  Under the 10 sample sizes of [10%, 20%, 30%, 40%, 50%, 60%, 70%, 80%, 90%, 100%], the segmentation performance of DGCNN, PointCloud Transformer, classic PointNet++, PointNeXt, PointMLP and PointConv based on fully supervised learning and unsupervised learning frameworks has been improved to varying degrees.
+-  Under the 10 sample sizes of [10%, 20%, 30%, 40%, 50%, 60%, 70%, 80%, 90%, 100%], the segmentation performance of *DGCNN, PointCloud Transformer, classic PointNet++, PointNeXt, PointMLP* and *PointConv* based on fully supervised learning and ***Crop-3D*** has been improved to varying degrees.
 <p align="center">
 <img src="docs/projects/misc/wheat.png" width=85% height=85% class="center">
 </p>